“Is Speaking Spanish Cultural Appropriation?”

-In that sense, it’s arguably more dangerous because people not interacting with those of other cultures in their languages will only lead to people being more closed minded and not hearing perspectives from others.
+In that sense, it’s arguably more dangerous because people not interacting with those of other cultures in their languages will only lead to people being more closed minded and maybe continue any internal hate or prejudice they have against others.

 Of course, in the mind of Tassja, I think she’d prefer any interaction to be a one way street in which white people should only listen and never contribute to a conversation with non-white people dictating it.

 That’s not really an interaction either but instead a very closed minded approach to life where you don’t want to be open to the possibility that the people you are prejudiced against might have a point or not be as antagonistic as you imagine them to be.